Whole genome CRISPR KO screening enables you to discover the genes that alter response to your compound.

 CRISPR screening workflow

-Horizon has licensed the use and commercialisation of CRISPR-Cas9 technology from The Broad Institute, ERS Genomics, Harvard University and Caribou BioSciences.
+Horizon has licensed the use and commercialization of CRISPR-Cas9 technology from The Broad Institute, ERS Genomics and Harvard University.

 |Whole genome CRISPR KO resistance screen in A375 melanoma cells|